Friday, 30 December 2022

 Suzette (シュゼット) (ಸುಜೆಟ್): A long lost Mangalorean Catholic friend of Matangi, who turns out to be Jerom’s estranged daughter.

-Shachi (シャチ) (शची) (শচি): A village temple guard’s rebellious daughter.
+Shachi (シャチ) (शची) (শচি): A village temple guard’s daughter, Shachi is actually a northern Indian, specifically a Gujarati.

 Matangi (マタンギ) (मातंगी) (ಮಾತಂಗಿ) (মাতংগী):